Today I'm doing a book review on The 80/20 Principle, The Secret to Achieving More With Less by Richard Koch.

 Two things you could do to improve and optimize your sales:

-1- Fire the bottom half customers and still make the same amount of money or almost 90% of your existing sales
+1- Fire the bottom half patients and customers and still make the same amount of money or almost 90% of your existing sales

 2- Upsell them and work on them to bring them up to the top 20%